-UNIT 7: NEGLIGENCE 8 Hrs.
+UNIT 6: NEGLIGENCE

 Learning Outcome: On completion of this Unit students will be able to find the nature and extent of liability of the defendant on hypothetical facts.

-Basic concepts, Theories of negligence, Standards of care, duty to take care, carelessness, inadvertence, Doctrine of contributory negligence, Res ipsaloquitor and its importance in contemporary law; Liability due to negligence: different professionals; Liability of common carriers for negligence; Product liability due to negligence: liability of manufacturers and business houses for their products.
+Basic concepts, Theories of negligence, Standards of care, duty to take care, carelessness, inadvertence, Doctrine of contributory negligence, Resipsaloquitor and its importance in contemporary law; Liability due to negligence: different professionals; Liability of common carriers for negligence; Product liability due to negligence: liability of manufacturers and business houses for their products.
 Nervous shock.

-UNIT 8: STRICT LIABILITY AND ABSOLUTE LIABILITY 5 Hrs.
-Learning Outcome: On completion of this Unit students will be able to fix the liability even in the absence of negligence in certain cases.
+UNIT 7: STRICT LIABILITY AND ABSOLUTE LIABILITY

+Learning Outcome: On completion of this Unit students will be able to fixthe liability even in the absence of negligence in certain cases and on completion of this Unit students will be able to find the liability of an employer, a principal or government in cases of the given hypothetical facts.

+i.
 The rule in Rylands v.
 Fletcher, Liability for harm caused by inherently dangerous industries.
 Development of Law beyond Strict Liability Absolute Liability M. C. Mehta vs. UoI.